 Butte County Office of Education's transitional kindergarten shall be the first year of a two-year kindergarten program.

-The County Superintendent encourages ongoing collaboration among preschool staff, other preschool providers, elementary teachers, administrators, and parents/guardians in program development, implementation, and evaluation.
+The County Superintendent encourages ongoing collaboration among preschool staff, other preschool providers, elementary teachers, administrators, and parents/guardians in program development, implementation, and evaluation of the TK programs.

 Eligibility